blackflux/node-tdd/README.md

 - `reset()`: Reset currently captured logs
 - `verbose(flag: boolean)`: Set verbosity mode of capture (if the original logger function is called)

- Only available when `recordConsole` is set.
+ Only available when the `record` option is used.

 #### capture